Home » Tools » Accessories » The Best Wood Glue Scrapers for Large and Small Jobs

 Hyde Tools molding glue scraper

-This style of scraper will work well for tight corners and light duty scraping in tight spaces.
+This scraper style will work well for tight corners and light-duty scraping in tight spaces.

 Key features: